 Side effects of Botox in children with limb spasticity or an overactive bladder may be slightly different than side effects seen in adults with these conditions.

 For example, in studies, upper respiratory infections (such as the common cold) were more common in children than in adults who took Botox for limb spasticity.
-Upper respiratory infections are the most common side effect in children who use Botox for this condition.
+Upper respiratory infection is the most common side effect in children who use Botox for this condition.

 To find out more about possible side effects of Botox in children, talk with your child’s doctor.